-- Physical Acts - Encouraging or requiring persons to consume alcohol or other substances regardless of the age of the participant. - Encouraging or requiring that a person do or submit to any act that will alter his or her physical appearance in any significant degree for any substantial period of time (e.g. burning, branding, tattooing, using makeup, paint or markers on a person, or shaving the head or body). - Encouraging or requiring activities that disrupt a person's normal schedule.
-A normal schedule includes three reasonably spaced meals per day, the opportunity for sufficient rest at night (at least six full hours) and reasonable time for personal hygiene. - Encouraging or requiring a person to engage in physical activity of unusual kind or duration, such as: calisthenics, overly difficult work assignments, activities that may be excessive for a person, activities that require a person to remain in a fixed position for an extended period of time, binding or restricting an individual in any way that would prohibit them from moving on their own, confining a person or exposing participants to uncomfortable elements like in environments that are too hot, cold, noisy, small, or threatening/intimidating. - Hitting, pretending, or misleading a prospective member into believing that they will be hit, hurt, or physically altered. - Encouraging or requiring acts that are or seem to be dangerous. - Psychological Acts - Encouraging or requiring a person to pretend to or actually violate a law. - Encouraging or requiring an individual to obtain or possess items or complete tasks in an unlawful manner (i.e. for a scavenger hunt). - Verbally abusing prospective members.
-Examples include but are not limited to yelling or screaming, calling individuals demeaning names, booing, hissing, or demeaning individuals when they make mistakes.
+- Encouraging or requiring persons to consume alcohol or other substances regardless of the age of the participant. - Encouraging or requiring that a person do or submit to any act that will alter his or her physical appearance in any significant degree for any substantial period of time (e.g. burning, branding, tattooing, using makeup, paint or markers on a person, or shaving the head or body). - Encouraging or requiring activities that disrupt a person's normal schedule.
+A normal schedule includes three reasonably spaced meals per day, the opportunity for sufficient rest at night (at least six full hours) and reasonable time for personal hygiene. - Encouraging or requiring a person to engage in physical activity of unusual kind or duration, such as: calisthenics, overly difficult work assignments, activities that may be excessive for a person, activities that require a person to remain in a fixed position for an extended period of time, binding or restricting an individual in any way that would prohibit them from moving on their own, confining a person or exposing participants to uncomfortable elements like in environments that are too hot, cold, noisy, small, or threatening/intimidating. - Hinting, pretending, or misleading a prospective member into believing that they will be hit, hurt, or physically altered. - Encouraging or requiring acts that are or seem to be dangerous.